rmsepulveda/FWD-project4-news-nlp/README.md

 This will create a `dist` folder with the built code.
 The production server runs on `localhost:8081`

 ### Development mode
 To start the developer server.
 Open two terminals and run these commands.
+Dev server will open a browser on `localhost:8080`

 Terminal one | Terminal two
 ------------ | -------------